equinor/omnia-tutorial/docs/exercises/compute.rst

   * prfPrdProducedWaterInFieldMillSm3

 The output dataframe should look like below:

 .. image:: ./images/compute/basiccompute.png

 Add Dummy GDPR Data
 -------------------------------
+In this step, you will add a column to the dataframe you get in the last step.
+This column will be treated as GDPR data in the next module.

+* Task 5: Add a column named "GDPRColumn" in the dataframe.
+The content can be any dummy data.

 Store Data To a SQL Table
 -------------------------------